densedever/New-Eyes/README.md

 # New-Eyes
 A code compendium comparing different programming paradigms.
+Check paradigms.md to read up on a few different possible paradigms and what they are.

 Everyone is encouraged to submit a ton of small (1-100 lines) programs.
 There are a lot of beginners to coding, so the purpose of this repo is: